Where Angels Fear to Tread

-It will come as no surprise to lovers of English literature that E. M. Forester (A Room With a View, Howards End, Maurice, A Passage to India) disapproved of his fellow countrymen’s condescension toward those who were not like themselves.
-In Where Angels Fear to Tread, Forester presents us a study of personal injury caused by condescending prejudice.
+It will come as no surprise to lovers of English literature that E. M. Forster (A Room With a View, Howards End, Maurice, A Passage to India) disapproved of his fellow countrymen’s condescension toward those who were not like themselves.
+In Where Angels Fear to Tread, Forster presents us a study of personal injury caused by condescending prejudice.
 Set in the first years of the 20th century, the novel portrays a sunny Italian youth who gets caught up in an English family’s petty vengeance and vanity.
 Mark Weiser’s opera takes up the story when Philip Herriton arrives to stop the marriage of his widowed sister-in-law to this charming Italian youth.

 Scene 1, Monteriano, the lobby of the Stella d’Italia Hotel (spring)

-Philip Herriton arrives to stop Lillia, his widowed sister-in-law, from marrying Gino Carella, a twenty-one-year-old she met less than two weeks earlier.
+Philip Herriton arrives to stop Lilia, his widowed sister-in-law, from marrying Gino Carella, a twenty-one-year-old she met less than two weeks earlier.
 He arrives only to discover that, anticipating Philips interference, she married the boy that morning.
 Philip returns to England with a failed mission and his sister-in-law’s traveling companion, Caroline Abbott.